 Maps are the foundation of many information design projects, both as a complementary source and as a tool for better understanding.
 We’ll learn about the use of cartography and its cultural significance and we will begin to familiarize ourselves with the basic concepts of mapmaking.

-❶③ The missing link – Networks
+❶③ The hidden link – Networks

 Social networking platforms have given space to new forms of relationships between human beings.
 The availability of big data about these interactions makes it possible to investigate new social phenomena.
 This course will cover theory and methods of network science and digital method tools to provide students with key resources to develop a project based on social network analysis techniques.

-❶④ Data Representation
+❶④ Data Visualization

 Data Visualization we call it… but they are just pictures.
 We look at a simple line-graph like we look at a selfie.
 It proves something – I was there – and tells something –this is how I want you to see me.
 In this course we will examine and practice the graphic representation of data from it’s very abstract basics to the subtleties of its meaning and the elusive intentions of its authors.